• Skip to primary navigation

 • I wouldn't recommend using a food processor to make the crumble topping.
 This is a buttery crumble recipe and you risk overprocessing it.
 Doing it by hand ensures you achieve a nice crumble consistency.

-• If using frozen blackberries, defrost at room temperature before using, and remove any excess moisture by patting them gently with paper towels.
+• If you're using frozen blackberries, defrost them at room temperature before using them, and remove any excess moisture by patting them gently with paper towels.

 • Don't be tempted to cut them into bars until they are completely cold and set firm.
 To speed up the process you can put the baking tin in the fridge.